 The assessment methods typically used throughout the programme include:

-On successful completion of this course, students may progress onto a Animal Management Top-Up degree.
+On successful completion of this course, students may progress onto the BSc (Hons) Applied Animal Management (Top-Up) degree at Lincoln College.

 Per Academic Year